MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 2. After generating the .h and .cpp files for the class, both files are opened in Editor Group tabs.
 Now update each file to implement your new observer class:

-   - Update "profile_observer.h", by selecting/deleting all of `class profile_observer`. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
+   - Update "profile_observer.h", by selecting/deleting the generated `profile_observer` class. **Don't** remove the preprocessor directives generated in the previous step (#pragma, #include).
 Then copy/paste the following source into the file, after any remaining preprocessor directives:

      ```cpp
      #include <memory>